Samsung Galaxy Note9: Design, specs, features, and pricing

 Otherwise, Bixby Voice works just as it does on the Note8 — Say, “Hey, Bixby” or hold down the Bixby key to prime it for commands like “What’s the weather forecast?” and “Call John.”
 It supports more than 3,000 commands in all, Samsung said, including chained instructions like “Open the gallery app in split-screen view and rotate misaligned photos” and “Play videos on a nearby TV.”

 Bixby retains all its previously announced features, of course, like Bixby Vision.
 Thanks to integrations with Vivino, Amazon, Nordstrom, Sephora, Cover Girl, and others (and Samsung’s data-sharing partnerships with FourSquare and Pinterest), it can scan barcodes and show relevant product listings, recommend wine, display the calorie counts of food, and let you virtually “try on” makeup products.
+(One new feature of note: Adobe’s document scanning technology, which turns receipts into readable files, baked in.)

 Also on tap is Bixby Home, a “social stream for your device.”
 It’s a dashboard of reminders and social media updates collated in cards that can be dismissed, pinned, or permanently hidden.

 If the new Bixby features don’t excite you, maybe Fortnite will.
-Epic Games’ hit battle royale title makes its Android debut exclusively on the Note9 (and other Galaxy smartphones) for 30 days, and according to Epic Games’ CEO Tim Sweeney, it won’t be coming to other devices anytime soon.
+Epic Games’ hit battle royale title makes its Android debut exclusively on the Note9 (and other Galaxy smartphones), and according to Epic Games’ CEO Tim Sweeney, it won’t come to other Android devices until later this year.
 To sweeten the pot, Epic’s offering free skins and 15,000 V-Bucks, Fortnite’s virtual currency, to players who preorder the Note9.
 (That equates to about $150.)

 AR Emoji, Samsung’s riff on Apple’s Animoji, debuted on the Galaxy S9 and S9+, and they make a triumphant return here.
 Here’s the gist, if you haven’t heard of them: They’re three-dimensional cartoons that rely on camera-based tracking to mimic the motions of your head, right down to your mouth and eyebrows.
 The avatars can be customized with filters, accessories, and masks and exported as stickers in a shareable format (MP4).